 At the Royal Free London NHS Foundation Trust, we are committed to promoting equality and diversity in all that we do.
 We want our NHS services at Barnet Hospital, Chase Farm Hospital and the Royal Free Hospital to be fair, accessible and appropriate for our patients, their carers and visitors, and we wish to demonstrate the strides we are making to embed equality within our world class care values.

-We are a prominent employer and service provider in North East London, drawing our staff from diverse ethnic backgrounds and life experiences.
+We are a prominent employer and service provider in North Central London, drawing our staff from diverse ethnic backgrounds and life experiences.
 The diversity of our workforce and people who access our services bring a richness of cultures and lifestyles, driving the development of our annual equality work plans.

 Our workforce and people using our services know that these services and how they are delivered need to be responsive to change.
 Therefore to be successful, we are working in partnership with our staff, people using our services and key stakeholders to reduce health inequalities.